Matthew Tierney (poet)

 Tierney was awarded the 2006 K.M.
 Hunter Artist Award for literature.
 Tierney also won both 1st place and 2nd place in This Magazine's 2005 Great Literary Hunt and first place in Maisonneuve magazine's 2006 literary competition.

-Tierney is the author of the full collections The Hayflick Limit, Full Speed Through the Morning Dark, Probably Inevitable, Midday at the Super-Kamiokande, the chapbook Trans-Mongolian Express, and the thesis novella Merely Players.
+Tierney is the author of the full collections The Hayflick Limit, Full Speed Through the Morning Dark, Probably Inevitable, Midday at the Super-Kamiokande, Lossless, the chapbook Trans-Mongolian Express, and the thesis novella Merely Players.

 The Hayflick Limit was nominated for the 2010 Trillium Book Award for English Poetry.
 Tierney won the award for his third full collection, Probably Inevitable.

 His 2018 collection Midday at the Super-Kamiokande was shortlisted for the 2019 ReLit Award for poetry.

-Tierney lives in Toronto with his wife, Charmaine Lau Tierney and their son.
+Tierney lives in Toronto with his wife, Charmaine Lau Tierney and their son, August.